Tween & Teen Boy Hygiene

 Who knew this could be such an issue?
 Should socks be able to stand on their own due to the high levels of sweat?
 No!
 Should your feet smell so bad that we fall over when you take off your shoes?
 No!
 They need to be changed because bacteria can build up.

 One trick we have is setting out our clothes for the week.
-I’ve explained it here before, but basically you choose your outfits for the week.
+I’ve shared before how we organize clothes, but basically you choose your outfits for the week.
 Now, I’m adding that the outfit must have a clean pair of underwear and a clean pair of socks.
 The pressure I put on these kids (wink)!

 We’re requiring daily showers.
 Invest in a little timer or waterproof timer that can just stay in the bathroom.
 One child stays in too long and the other’s are just too short.
 We have a 5 minute expectation.